hongseok-yang/probprog19/README.md

 So far the former is not directly related to probabilistic programming, but it may become so in the future.
 Some machine-learning experts predict that causality would become the next big thing.
 The second topic is Pyro, a probabilistic programming language being developed by Uber.
 Pyro aims at brining probabilistic programming and deep learning together.
 The language includes novel language primitives and its implementation uses interesting techniques and optimisations.

+##### **1.Causality**

-1. **Causality** Causality refers to attempts for discovering the cause-and-effect relationship among various factors (or variables) from data (and a given set of assumptions), reasoning about the consequence of an intervention (such as medical treatment), and deriving useful information about counterfactuals.
+Causality refers to attempts for discovering the cause-and-effect relationship among various factors (or variables) from data (and a given set of assumptions), reasoning about the consequence of an intervention (such as medical treatment), and deriving useful information about counterfactuals.
 It is one of the emerging topics in machine learning, with a lot of blessings from Judea Pearl, a pioneer in the probabilistic approach to machine learning.
 In particular, bringing deep learning and causality together is one of the active research areas.

 So far causality has not been studied seriously by researchers in the probabilistic programming community, although it may be explained more clearly in the context of probabilistic programming.
 An ultimate goal of this survey-style group project is to fill in this gap slightly, find out a way of bringing causality and probabilistic programming together, and help students to see the benefits of doing it.
 Of course, this is a challenging goal, and it is ok to fail.
 But having such a goal is likely to help students in this project to understand causality better.